yelper/alpertopia/_drafts/2021-01-01-accessible-vis-reports.md

 2. label visualizations with the data characteristics they communicate, and
 3. maintain a hierarchy of controllable interactivity within each visualization (pan/zoom, data point selection, etc.).

 Report authors or those who create visualizations for business use generally do not fill in accessibility-specific information such as alt-text unless required to by their jobs.
-This is quite unfortunate, as many business-specific applications depend on authors to fill in alt-text to describe complex diagrams or photos.
+This is quite unfortunate, as currently many business-specific applications (Excel, Tableau, Power BI) depend on **authors** to fill in alt-text to describe complex diagrams or photos.

 With the advent of natural language systems and the widespread use of visualization specifications, one could imagine _automatically generating alt-text_, which would greatly reduce friction in authoring accessible and self-describing reports.
 This would not just help those users that have vision deficiencies, but also helps to describe visualizations for those users that have limited experience reading and comprehending visualizations (also known as "visualization fluency").
-To me, this is the most exciting part of thinking about visualization accessibility critically: it can help all users realize the communicative power of informative data visualization.
+To me, this is the most exciting part of thinking about visualization accessibility critically: it can help _all_ users realize the rhetorical power of informative data visualization.

 ---